zuba0/Book-recommendation-system/README.md

 ## Results

-The best RMSE and MAE were achieved by SVD.
-All models are better than Random approach.
+The best RMSE and MAE were achieved by SVD - we want to minimalize these values.
+All models are better than random approach.

 | Model | RMSE | MAE |
 | --- | --- | --- |